fruitsaladchan/fruitsaladchan/README.md

 - Studying for my CCNA

-- Running Arch + Hyprland on laptop, Arch + dwm on macbook, Windows 10ltsc on main pc, Proxmox on main server, Arch on alt server
+- Running Arch + Hyprland on laptop, Arch + dwm on macbook, Windows 10ltsc on main pc, Proxmox on main server, bsd on alt server

 - Currently reading Kagurabachi